risjain/mail2task/README.md

 Wishlist
 --------
+- (WIP - 1st Iteration done) Multiple tasks in one email - Subject may indicate that this email contains multiple tasks.
+The body of the email can then be interpreted as such.

-- Defining a host of tasks based on custom templates also included in the project.
+- (WIP - 1st iteration working) Defining a host of tasks based on custom templates also included in the project.
 I plan to add another field `template` to the JSON-like declaration.
 If non-empty, it can invoke a series of sequence of tasks - defined under the given project (Taskwarrior is a big inspiration).
 I see a template declaration system for TODOIST on github, but haven't used it.

 - Support for Taskwarrior - Use of UUIDs, conditional priority, and a host of other features makes Taskwarrior the ideal database.
 It would be great to use taskwarrior's structure as the database for cloud instance.
 This would be particularly helpful when expanding functionalities on queries, editing tasks, or when multiple projects may have similar sub-project titles (e.g. Meetings, etc).

 - NLP based contextual tagging - I wasn't able to find a reliable context aware filtering to make the subject line more intutive.
 This would remove the intricacies of the subject line declaration.

-- Multiple tasks in one email - Subject may indicate that this email contains multiple tasks.
-The body of the email can then be interpreted as such.

 - Ability to set reminders.
 Python interfaces of Taskwarrior can invoke these conditionally - and send reminders via emails.
 All the more reason to integrate Taskwarrior.